WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 ## Test settings
 ![eventsList](../screenshots/Testing/test_settings.png ':size=200px')

-It's a dialog of generic settings that allows you to configure some features: choose 1 or 2 players game, select playable characters and their states, add vehicles/mounts, etc.
+It's a dialogue of generic settings that allows you to configure some features: choose 1 or 2 players game, select playable characters and their states, add vehicles/mounts, etc.

 **There are some extra settings:**
 - **God Mode** - Makes your playable character being invincible to dangerous NPCs and surfaces.